 Occupying a full floor of the Downstream Casino, owned by the Quapaw Nation of Oklahoma, is one of the finest steakhouses in the middle of the country.
 Renovated in 2019, the Red Oak Steakhouse features a well-lit cabinet in which dry-aged beef hangs—diners can choose their cut, which is then placed on a cherry-wood-fired grill and cooked to their preference.
 Even better, all the hormone-free beef—and many of the ingredients served at the restaurant—were raised on-site, part of the Quapaw Nation’s commitment to centuries-old Native connections with the land.
 (In recent years, they’ve added bison management, beehives, and a coffee-roasting facility to their operations.)
 Round out a meal with the Craft House Kolsch, made at the on-site brewery, and a stroll to the five greenhouses nearby, where herbs and other produce are grown.

-This article originally ran online in November 2015; it was updated February 19, 2021 and on October 31, 2022, to include current information.
+This article originally ran online in November 2015; it was most recently updated on November 16, 2023, to include current information.